donundeen/C4/README.md

 -- Animated gif to indicate "saved" widget

+COMPLETED
+- BUG: new widget has menu displayed, but isn't fully in Edit mode.
+Should open up in edit mode.
+-- "sort of" fixed
 - DONE: user login
 - DONE widget configuration UI, for styling.
 - DONE: MVP: Headless need to be able to return just the ".c4_html" html or ".c4_data" json, so it can function like an API.